Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ###### ![](/images/base.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The base of the Barberini Harp, presumed to have been added in the 19th century.
+Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/mara-image-bottom-harp.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The lower part of the body, with the damaged sound hole, and the beginning of the column.
+Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***